JacksonHagood/CPP_Basics/00_Setup/setup.md

 To better transition from Python to C++, it is important to understand the major differences between the languages.
 Python is an interpreted language, meaning a program called an interpreter converts each line of code to machine code one at a time during execution (runtime).
 C++, on the other hand, is a compiled language.
 A program called a compiler (g++) converts an entire C++ program to machine code (compile time) before runtime.
 What this means in practice is that C++ is lower-level (closer to machine code) and typically faster (often at the expense of memory).
 There are many differences in syntax between the languages as well.

 It will soon become clear that often C++ takes more code to accomplish the same operation as Python, but this is not because C++ is "inefficient".
 Python will often take the same steps as more lengthy C++ code, the only difference is the interpreter fills in these gaps and does a lot of the heavy lifting.
 In truth, it is Python that is often the more inefficient of the two.
-Futhermore, C++ has more flexibility in what the programmer can accomplish (and how errors can occur).
+Furthermore, C++ has more flexibility in what the programmer can accomplish (and how errors can occur).

 > Takeaway: C++ must be compiled (g++) before it can be executed.
 C++ is closer to machine code (lower-level) than languages like Python.